chun-baoluo/atari2600.js/README.md

 This project is an attempt to emulate Atari2600 video game console.

-Right now, the app is able to emulate some simple atari 2600 roms, for example from [here](http://khryssun.free.fr/programming_code.html#Sources_Background).
+Right now, the app is able to properly emulate only simple Atari 2600 roms, for example from [here](http://khryssun.free.fr/programming_code.html#Sources_Background).
+Some actual games are somewhat playable (if they load at all), like Texas Chainsaw Massacre, however Player, Ball and Missile graphics maybe a little messed up.
 Only .bin and .a26 formats are supported.

 I hope I'll have enough time, patience and inspiration to finish it.